DataCueCo/slate/source/index.html.md

 You can find your API key and API secret in your [DataCue Dashboard](https://app.datacue.co "Dashboard").

 We use HTTP Basic Authentication, the username is your `apikey` and the password is a signed hash of the JSON payload you are sending.
-This way you don't need to send your actual api secret with the message.
+This way you don't need to send your actual API secret with the message.
 You get to keep it... a secret (sorry!).

-The store frontend events are public so you only fill in the username field with your api key and leave the password blank.
-Our Javascript library manages authentication for you.
+The store frontend events are public so you only fill in the username field with your API key and leave the password blank.
+Our JavaScript library manages authentication for you.
 Just pass the `apikey` to the `init()` method and you're done.
 See code sample on the right.

 For all other endpoints, we have reference implementations on how to sign your message with your `apisecret` in Node, PHP and Python.